djacob65/maggot-mkdocs/docs/about.md

 * Meet the challenges of organizing, documenting, storing and sharing data from a site, a project or a structure (unit, platform, etc.).
 * Have visibility of what is produced within the collective: datasets, software, databases, images, sounds, videos, analyses, codes, etc.
 * Fall within an open science quality approach for sharing and reproducibility.
-* Promote FAIR (at least the Findable & Accessible criteria) within the collective
+* Promote FAIR (at least the Findable & Accessible criteria) within the collective.
-* Raise awareness among newcomers and students about a better description of what they produce
+* Raise awareness among newcomers and students about a better description of what they produce.

 #### State of need